 There are two ways to publish - traditional or open access.
 An embargo to delay publishing for a selected period of time may be used with either method.

 What is traditional publishing, and what are the benefits?

 Traditional Publishing makes your work available for purchase by others and enables you to receive royalties based on those purchases.
 However, the need for others to purchase your document means that it will not receive the widest possible dissemination.
-Your document is, however, listed in an online database.
-Those who choose not to purchase it have access online only to an extract consisting of the title page and the first few content pages.
+Your document is, however, included in an online database so that subscribers to the database will have access to your document unless you impose an embargo.
+Those who do not have access to the database through an institutional subscription and choose not to purchase it have access online only to an extract consisting of the title page and the first few content pages.

 What is open access publishing, and what are the benefits?

 Open Access is the broadest possible method of disseminating your work.
 The full text of your electronic thesis or dissertation is freely accessible world-wide on the Internet after it has been approved by the Graduate School and submitted to ProQuest.
 Granting open access to your ETD results in more recognition of your research work, wider dissemination of scholarly information, and acceleration of research.
-Because your research is available free of charge, there is no income to ProQuest (or to you via royalties).
+Because your research is available free of charge, there is no income to ProQuest (or to you via royalties), and there is an upfront fee included.
 For that reason, this is the more expensive choice of publishing for you.

 Graduate students are responsible for publishing fees and can choose from the following options.

 1.Traditional Publishing through ProQuest: Free